The first thing to realize is that Chazelle didn't come from nowhere, and his path to his current success is one you could chart for yourself.

 On the strength of its Sundance showings the funding came in for the feature... four million.
 It was shot over eighteen days (!!!) in Los Angeles (by the way).
 And was, of course, the best film of 2014 (in my opinion) and was nominated for five Oscars - winning three.
 Whiplash is brilliant, personal, intense, and totally unexpected.

 Lesson #3: Make a short film.
 I have spoken with people trying to raise money for a feature and have made a "teaser/trailer" to promote it, often at great expense.
 In my opinion this is a mistake.
 That teaser's life depends entirely on if they will make the feature.
 A short, on the other hand, has a life of its own.
-It can get into festivals and inspire people to want to support the feature film version (some examples: Jared Hess's NAPOLEON DYNAMITE; Jennifer Phang's ADVANTAGEOUS; Wes Anderson's BOTTLE ROCKET; and there's many, many more).
+It can get into festivals and inspire people to want to support the feature film version (some examples: Jared Hess's NAPOLEON DYNAMITE; Jennifer Phang's ADVANTAGEOUS; Wes Anderson's BOTTLE ROCKET; and there's many, many more), or it will exist as a great short film you made.
 If you're spending money on something, make sure it will have a life of it's own.

 Finally the door was wide open for his pet project, LA LA LAND.
 After Whiplash you'd think he'd be given carte blanche in Hollywood - but he wasn't.
 LA LA LAND had a relatively small budget at $30 million.
 It's the rare writer/director driven project supported by a studio... which in and of itself is exciting.
 With LA LA LAND Chazelle shows what he can do with money and a big brush, but his directing and intelligence isn't really as flashy or impressive as it is in his previous two films.
 We're washed over by design, color, song, and the good looks of Emma Stone and Ryan Gosling... and of course that great music.
 Which brings us to...